Carbon-Chain Chemistry in the Interstellar Medium: Observations

-One project is GOTHAM (GBT Observations of TMC-1: Hunting Aromatic Molecules\footnote{\url{https://greenbankobservatory.org/science/gbt-surveys/gotham-survey/}}) using the Green Bank 100m telescope led by Dr. Brett A. McGuire.
-This project is a high sensitivity (2 mK) and high velocity resolution (0.02 km\,s$^{-1}$) spectral line survey in the X, K, and Ka bands (see Fig. \ref{fig:tmc1}).
+One project is GOTHAM (GBT Observations of TMC-1: Hunting Aromatic Molecules\footnote{\url{https://greenbankobservatory.org/science/gbt-surveys/gotham-survey/}}) using the Green Bank 100m telescope.
+This project is a high sensitivity (2 mK) and high velocity resolution (0.02 km\,s$^{-1}$) spectral line survey in the X, K, and Ka bands (see Fig.\,\ref{fig:tmc1}).
 The beam sizes (FWHM) are $1.4^{\prime}$, $32^{\prime\prime}$, and $26.8^{\prime\prime}$ for the X-Band receiver, KFPA, and Ka-Band (MM-F1) receiver, respectively\footnote{\url{https://www.gb.nrao.edu/scienceDocs/GBTpg.pdf}}.
-They have analyzed spectra using the spectral line stacking and matched filter methods \citep{loomis2018,loomis2021} utilizing the velocity information derived by \cite{dobashi2018}, and achieved detection of new, rare interstellar molecules.
+They have analyzed spectra using the spectral line stacking and matched filter methods \citep{loomis2018,loomis2021} utilizing the velocity information derived by \citet{dobashi2018}, and achieved detection of new, rare interstellar molecules.